xlladdins/xll/docs/Excel4MacrosH-P.md

 **INSERT**?(shift\_num)

-Shift\_num    is a number from 1 to 4 specifying which way to shift the cells.
+Shift\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying
+which way to shift the cells.
 If an entire row or column is selected, shift\_num is ignored.
 If shift\_num is omitted, Microsoft Excel shifts cells in the logical direction based on the selection.

 |                |                     |
 | -------------- | ------------------- |